-The government and its partners, of which the Oxford AHSN is one, aim to bring forward patient access to selected, highly beneficial and affordable innovations.
+The government and its partners, including the Oxford AHSN, aim to bring forward patient access to selected, highly beneficial and affordable innovations.

-The AAC is currently supporting the rapid uptake of 7 high-potential technology areas with full evidence bases already within the system.
+The AAC is currently supporting the rapid uptake of seven high-potential technology areas with full evidence bases which are already available within the health and care system.
 These AAC rapid uptake products will enable patients with conditions such as cancer, heart disease and multiple sclerosis to access new treatments faster.

-- Cladribine (Brand name: Mavenclad) for treatinghighly active relapsing-remitting multiple sclerosis in adults – A drug for multiple sclerosis with a novel mode of action, high efficacy and a low treatment and monitoring burden
+- Cladribine to treat highly active relapsing-remitting multiple sclerosis in adults – A drug for multiple sclerosis with a novel mode of action, high efficacy and a low treatment and monitoring burden (brand name: Mavenclad)

 Innovation and Technology Payment

-The Innovation and Technology Payment (ITP) 2019/20 was launched at Expo 2018.
-This programme supports NHS England’s commitment to accelerate the adoption and spread of proven and affordable innovations, as set out as part of the Five Year Forward View and NHS Long Term Plan.
-The ITP aims to remove the financial and procurement barriers to support the NHS adopt innovative medical devices, diagnostics, and digital products at scale.
+The Innovation and Technology Payment (ITP) 2019/20 supports NHS England’s commitment to accelerate the adoption and spread of proven and affordable innovations, as set out as part of the Five Year Forward View and NHS Long Term Plan.
+The ITP aims to remove the financial and procurement barriers to support the NHS adopt innovative medical devices, diagnostics and digital products at scale.

-- Placental growth factor (PIGF) based test for the rule out of pre-eclampsia.
+- Placental growth factor (PlGF) based test to rule out pre-eclampsia (see below)

 - High sensitivity troponin assay in a rapid rule out protocol for acute myocardial infarction.